-- 1. The development shall maintain the following undeveloped area requirements; - a.
-For a Planned Residential Development with lots greater than 2 acres, but less than 5 acres, 60 percent of the total development shall be undeveloped area. - b.
-For Planned Residential Developments which are partially located within Environmentally Sensitive Areas, the amount of undeveloped area shall be a minimum of 50 percent of the total development area only if all lots to be developed are located outside of such Environmentally Sensitive Area.
-Otherwise, the overall development shall maintain 60 percent of the total development in undeveloped area. - 2.
-The development shall be compact and contiguous and shall not be scattered throughout the development parcel.
-Building lots shall be located on the highest elevations on the site; - 3.
-The development shall provide a minimum of a 200 buffer from adjacent land uses, 75 foot undisturbed buffer from a perennial river, stream or creek and a minimum 50 foot setback from a lake, pond or wetland.
-This buffer may be a portion of the required undeveloped area; - 4.
+- 1. The development shall maintain 80 percent of the development as undeveloped area.
+In addition, the number of lots shall not exceed 49; - 2.
+The development shall be compact and contiguous and shall not be scattered throughout the development parcel; - 3.
+The development shall provide a minimum of a 50 foot undisturbed buffer from adjacent properties and a minimum 50 foot setback from a lake, pond or wetland.
+This buffer area may be a portion of the required undeveloped area; - 4.
 The developed area shall be configured in such a manner as to permit continued agriculture and/or silviculture uses of the undeveloped area; - 5.
-The development shall contain approximately the same ratio of uplands to wetlands contained in the undeveloped area; - 6.
-The development shall have direct access to a paved road; and - 7.
-All internal roads shall be so located in order to minimize the number of access points to external roadways.
+The developed area of the development, shall be located outside of - a.
+Wetlands; - b.
+Floodplains; - c.
+Native upland vegetation; and - d.
+Active agricultural areas, unless the entire development site consists of any or a combination of such areas.